C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 riots, etc.) Clause 13 may be deleted and the Institute Strike Clauses

-acts of strikers.
+strikers.
 Damage caused by delay not covered.
-Indirect
+Indirect loss still

 1 Delay, inherent vice, nature of insured property.